Develop your shore lands

 Before developing your shore land, you must receive written permission from the landowner (either Manitoba Hydro or Crown Lands), then apply for a municipal building permit.

-- If your land borders Crown Lands, call the Manitoba Conservation office in Lac du Bonnet at 204-345-1452.
+- If your land borders Crown Lands, call the Manitoba Sustainable Development office in Lac du Bonnet.

-At present, there are no costs for applications or issuance of a Shore Lands Use Permit.
-This permit is issued for a five-year period and is not transferable without the written consent of Manitoba Hydro or Crown lands.
-If your permit has expired, contact us at 1-888-377-7443.
+There are currently no costs for applications or issuance of a Shore Lands Use Permit.
+This permit is issued for a 5-year period and is not transferable without the written consent of Manitoba Hydro or Crown lands.
+If your permit has expired, contact us at 1-888-377-7443 or 204-345-9073.

 The development must follow all laws and regulations, and our Shore Lands Use Guidelines.
 Our PDFs provide advice about restrictions, application checklists, and drawing examples: